Klosmi/WP-dev/WPDevNotes.md

         }
     }
     ```
+The __content width__ is the maximum width of the main content area, typically the area where our blog posts or pages are displayed.
+This width is usually narrower than the overall width of our website, in order to make reading easier and more comfortable.
+On the other hand, the __wide width__ is the maximum width of elements that are wider than the *content width*, such as images or video embeds.
+This width is often used to create full-width or wide-width sections on our website.

 So, the __content width__ sets the maximum width of our posts, while the __wide width__ sets the maximum width for stretched content in our posts.
 We can say that both settings will set the maximum width for our blocks.

 ---